 Title: Homeroom Teacher

-On photo day, students and staff are often given a paper slip with a barcode on it, which is scanned before each person is photographed.
+Before photo day, your school provides the photographer with a spreadsheet listing all students and staff, organized by their place in the school - grades, classroom assignment, etc. On photo day, every person is given a paper slip with a barcode on it, which is scanned before each person is photographed.
 This barcode is linked to your school roster, so the photo is automatically linked to the person's name, grade, and/or homeroom as soon as it is taken.

 A standard PSPA database includes the following information - some of it is mandatory, some is very important, and some is not required.